vapor-ware/synse/tutorial/monitoring.md

 ```

 You’ll notice that while this is a list of all the sensors and devices, there are no
 readings.
 It is possible to get these via the HTTP API.
-Take a look at the [docs][synse-server-docs]
+Take a look at the [user guide][synse-server-docs]
-for more details.
+and [api docs][synse-server-api-docs] for more details.

 # Exploring your Infrastructure with GraphQL